LinkedIn Scheduling Comparison

 Quick Verdict

-• PostQuickAI is the best fit if you want AI-assisted creation + scheduling with a low entry price and dont need enterprise workflows.
+• PostQuickAI is the best fit if you want AI-assisted creation + scheduling and a low entry price (listed as $8/month), and you don't need enterprise-grade analytics/workflows.

-• Buffer is best if you want the simplest scheduler with a true free plan and clear LinkedIn support (including carousel/PDF scheduling).
+• Buffer is best if you want the simplest scheduler with a true free plan (up to 3 channels with limits) and clear LinkedIn scheduling support (including carousel/PDF scheduling).

 TL;DR Comparison (LinkedIn-Focused)